 There is a possibility that the members of CropLife America would not be opposed to this either, based on the link on their website about biotech crops (read GMO) introduced in Cuba.
-For the list of other industry trade groups in general, see here.

 Marx, Karl and Engels, Frederick.
 The Communist Manifesto/Manifesto of the Communist Party.
 New York: International Publishers, 2009 (this edition originally published in 1948).
 12.

-It might seem unthinkable since the Cuban communist government has not been dislodged or overthrown due to outside meddling either by the United States or Western countries, but it is something that should be considered.
+It might seem unthinkable since the Cuban government has not been dislodged or overthrown due to outside meddling either by the United States or Western countries, but it is something that should be considered.

-These quotes come from Kennedy’s speech during the US-induced Cuban missile crisis, in which he spoke of “…the possibility of a genuinely independent Cuba, free to determine its destiny” (page 28) and said: “…to the captive people of Cuba…your leaders are no longer Cuban leaders inspired by Cuban ideals.
+These quotes come from Kennedy’s speech during the U$-induced Cuban missile crisis, in which he spoke of “…the possibility of a genuinely independent Cuba, free to determine its destiny” (page 28) and said: “…to the captive people of Cuba…your leaders are no longer Cuban leaders inspired by Cuban ideals.
 They are puppets and agents of an international conspiracy which has turned Cuba against your friends and neighbors in the Americas…[when the Cubans removed Soviet influence then they] shall…be welcomed back to the society of free nations and to the associations of this hemisphere” like the OAS (page 29).
 Of course, Kennedy is a big liar and knows it since he is really just promoting a policy of imperialist destabilization.
 More directly, these quotes come from this source: Kennedy, John K. “The Cuban Missile Crisis: President Kennedy’s Address to the Nation (1962).”
 A History of Our Time: Readings on Postwar America (ed.
 William H. Chaffe, Harvard Sitkoff and Beth Bailey).
 New York: Oxford University Press, 2008.
 27-8.

 The truth is that we will never truly know, without Freedom of Information (FOIA) requests, who USAID’s grantees are, for the most part.
 They are basically secret as these two documents show (see here and here).
 It is true that there is some transparency on this government site, but still not every grantee is revealed.
 In a chart on the last page of a GAO report it was revealed that USAID, from the period of 1998 to 2005, gave Center for a Free Cuba over $8.3 million, the Directorate over $6.2 million, Grupo de Apoyo a la Democracia Inc. [Support Group for Democracy Inc.] over $8.4 million, and Accion Democracia Cubana Inc. [Cuban Democracy Action] over $1.3 million.
 So, it is possible they received USAID funding, but only a FOIA request could prove if this is more than a hunch.
 However, they have CLEARLY participated in destabilization efforts.
 As they noted on their own website, they have reached “out to the dissident community…USAID has helped train hundreds of journalists over the last decade whose work has appeared in major international news outlets” and current USAID partners are the International Republican Institute [$3 million from 2012 to 2016] and Grupo de Apoyo o la Democracia [$3 million from 2012 to 2015].”